Introduction to Crete, the Island

 Does it Snow in Crete?

 From the picture below, you can see that there is snowfall but it varies from year to year.
-There are one or two cabins for skiers in the western part of Crete (yes there are several short run pistes) on the higher slopes at high altitude.
+There are one or two cabins for skiers in the western part of Crete (yes there are several short pistes - ski runs) on the higher slopes at high altitude.
 Check out the culture of the people and the customs and other useful information of the Mt Psiloritis region at a dedicated website.
 When you come into land at either of Heraklion or Chania airports, you may see snow on the higher peaks as late as in June.

 How hot is Crete?

 Crete is generally classified as a "Mediterranean Climate" with hot dry summers and cool wet winters.
 It is also a mountainous island including several high plateaus with a strip of low lying coastline that skirts most of the island.
 The island has several micro-climates.
-The north coast receives northerly breezes, generally bringing cooler air, while the south coast is a more protected coastline from the prevailing winds.
-The south coast generally, the Island of Gavdos (regarded as Europe's most southerly island) and especially the plain at which Moires is at the centre, is regarded as having a North African climate - noticeably hotter and drier than the rest of Crete.
+In Summer, the north coast receives northerly breezes, generally bringing cooler air, while the south coast is a more protected coastline from the prevailing winds.
+The south coast generally including the Island of Gavdos (regarded as Europe's most southerly island) and especially the plain at which Moires is at the centre, is regarded as having a North African climate - noticeably hotter and drier than the rest of Crete.
 The south coast resorts such as Matala and the areas around Plakias, Paleohora and all the way to Ierepetra and Vai are the hottest in summer, with soaring temperatures in the region of 40C+.
-Lassithi Plateau is cooler and pleasant at the height of summer, and cool enough to grow deciduous fruits such as apples and pears, and above the olive growing line.
+Lassithi Plateau is cooler and pleasant at the height of summer, and cool enough to grow deciduous fruits such as apples and pears, and is located above the olive growing line.

 What are the Beaches of Crete like?